apitoolkit/apitoolkit-landing/content/docs/Quickstarts/Golang/Gin.md

 ## Redacting Sensitive Fields

-While it's possible to mark a field as redacted from the API Toolkit dashboard, this client also supports redacting at the client side.
-Client-side redacting means that those fields would never leave your servers at all.
-So you feel safer that your sensitive data only stays on your servers.
+Some information is best kept private.
+You can hide sensitive data fields directly in your dashboard, but for an extra layer of security, our client supports redaction right on your servers.
+This means sensitive data like passwords or credit card numbers never leave your premises.
 To mark fields that should be redacted, Add them to the `apitoolkit` config struct.
+Here's how you do it:

-For instance to redact the `password` and credit card `number` fields from a request body like this:
+Imagine you have a request that looks like this:

 ```json
 {